rightbrainpapi/blog/_posts/programming/2020-04-26-java-birthday.md

 ---

 There are a variety of ways to solve this challenge but we will look at one approach.
-Let's use do a little backward design figure this out.<br>
+Let's use do a little backward design figure this out.

-## Our Goal: Print the persons age.
+# Our Goal: Print the persons age.

 - First we'll need to:
   - Ask the person for the current date